REAN Template

 Create an action plan

-After reviewing the REAN framework, continue the collaboration process to create a plan of action.
+After reviewing the REAN framework, continue the collaboration process and use Miro's action plan templates to create a plan of action.
 This plan should outline what you’ve learned from the workshop and how you’ll apply this information to your future marketing activity.

 What’s the difference between the REAN model and the RACE framework?